xicato/xig-documentation/api_doc.md

 * **Error Response:**

   * **Code:** 403 Forbidden <br />
-  **Meaning** Controls haven't been enabled for this gateway.
+  **Meaning** Controls haven't been enabled for the logged in used on the gateway receiving the request.
 Enable controls and try again.

   * **Code:** 404 NOT FOUND <br />
-  **Meaning:** The server is not online.
+  **Meaning:** The server isn't up or an incorrect URL was requested.

   * **Code:** 500 Internal Server Error<br />
   **Meaning:** The server had an error.
-Tail the error log and send it over for someone to examine.
+If the error is persistent, a `/reload` request should be sent to the gateway to clear the issue.
+For further analysis, pull the logs from the gateway through the XIG Admin Panel and send along with details of the issue being seen to support@xicato.com.

 * **Example Call:**